vippsas/vipps-developers/settlements/sftp-report-service/readme.md

 /settlements/[inbox|archive]/[file extension]/[orgnum]/[sales unit serial]/[sales unit serial]-[settlement number].[file extension]

 #### How to use it
-Reports under "/settlements/inbox" can be "deleted" (actually hidden) in order to keep track of already processed reports.
-They are deleted by using the ìrmî command in SFTP or the delete function in your SFTP interface.
-Reports under "/settlements/archive" cannot be removed
+The SFTP Report Service works like a regular sftp server, meaning commands like 'get', 'ls', 'cd' and 'rm' are very useful.
+Reports in /settlements/inbox can be deleted (actually hidden).
+They are deleted by using the ‚Äúrm‚Äù ssh command or the delete function in your SFTP interface.
+Reports under /settlements/archive cannot be deleted.
+The intended use is to delete the report from inbox when they are downloaded to keep track of which reports are read, and then eventually use settlements/archive for historical data.

+### Questions
+I have you encounter problems integrating with the report servic please don't hesitate to contact us: https://github.com/vippsas/vipps-developers/blob/master/contact.md